Tobias Lindner

-Tobias Lindner (born January 11, 1982, in Karlsruhe) is a German economist and politician of Bündnis 90/Die Grünen who served as member of the Bundestag from 2011 to 2025, as a list member for Rhineland-Palatinate.
-Since December 8, 2021, he has been Minister of State at the Federal Foreign Office.
+Tobias Lindner (born January 11, 1982) is a German economist and politician of Bündnis 90/Die Grünen who served as member of the Bundestag from 2011 to 2025, as a list member for Rhineland-Palatinate.
+From December 8, 2021 to 2025, he was Minister of State at the Federal Foreign Office.

 Early life and education

 Lindner was born on 11 January 1982 in Karlsruhe and went to High School in Wörth am Rhein.
 After his graduation, he served his alternative civilian service at Baden-Württemberg State Institute for the Environment, Survey and Nature Conservation (LUBW) in Karlsruhe.
 He pursued his studies in Economics Engineering at the Karlsruhe Institute of Technology (KIT) from 2002 to 2007.

 After he obtained his diploma Lindner continued to work for the Chair of Economic Theory as research assistant until June 2011, when he completed his PhD in Political Economy under the supervision of Clemens Puppe Today, Lindner lives in his hometown Wörth am Rhein.